tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 $$Z = \sum_V\sum_H\Pi_{i}\Pi_{i}\Pi_{j}\phi_{ij}(v_i, h_j)\psi_i(v_i)\xi_j(h_j)$$

+In our case, the visible varibles in $V$ and hidden variables in $H$ can take on only binary values and partition function $Z$ is a sum over $2^{m+n}$ values.

 Now, we need a representation that can be learned by a machine.
-And we know that machine learns... parameters.
-Hence, we have to introduce paramters so that the machine can learn this joint distribution.
+And we know that machine learns... **parameters**.
+Hence, we have to introduce paramters in order to make the machine learn this joint distribution.

 $$\phi_{ij}(v_i, h_j) = \exp(W_{ij}v_ih_j)$$